I love to hear from readers! Reach the author at email@example.com

 The friend who moderated the Media Coop got in touch a few hours later to say ‘hey did you know your post is going viral?’ and I had the WHAT? of discovering you write something just for yourself to think things through and discover a lot of other human beings on the planet are thinking through the same things you are.
 Guess when you’re experiencing structural violence, so are lots of other people.
 Guess that’s why they call it ‘structural.’

 In the meantime, life went on.
 I finished that degree, got a job, and got on with life, and it looked like that would be the end of that – the axiomatic five minutes of fame that the internet age gives a lot of us.

-The Nurturance Culture post, that went up (by coincidence, I really didn’t plan that) just a few days before Valentine’s Day 2016, went bigger than anything I could ever have imagined from a one-off blog written at my kitchen table.
+The Nurturance Culture post, that went up (by coincidence, I really didn’t plan this) just a few days before Valentine’s Day 2016, went bigger than anything I could ever have imagined from a one-off blog written at my kitchen table.
 It’s still small potatoes in the publishing world, but I’m used to academic writing, where you work on one thing for 2 or 3 (or 5) years and then fifteen people you really respect in your field read it if you’re really lucky and that’s considered a good response.
 (I still love that kind of writing – but this kind gives me room for a more embodied writing experience.)

-I hope to embrace these echoes, in all the pain that they raise, and do justice to the work, for all of us who want to grow as human beings and be good to the ones we dare to stand with and those – friends, lovers, family, and the human and non-human interconnected webs of creatures – we dare to belong to, or love.
+I hope to embrace these echoes, in all the pain that they raise, and do justice to the work, for all of us who want to grow as human beings and be good to the ones we dare to stand with and those – friends, lovers, family, and the human and non-human interconnected webs of creatures – we dare to belong with or love.